Six practical ways to safeguard flock health

-“I’ve heard that 90% of our problems in poultry houses are management related,” reported Eric Shepherd,* poultry veterinarian.
+“I’ve heard that 90% of our problems in poultry houses are management related,” reported Eric Shepherd, Eric Shepherd, DVM, MS, MAM, DACPV, Senior Technical Services Veterinarian, Zoetis.
 “The other 10% requires a veterinarian.
 It comes down to the basics that are often overlooked and make disease worse.”

-Shepherd and Brian Fairchild, DVM, University of Georgia, spoke in a webinar sponsored by the Poultry Science Association and American Association of Avian Pathologists.
+Shepherd and Brian Fairchild, PhD, Extension Poultry Scientist and Professor, University of Georgia Department of Poultry Science, spoke in a webinar sponsored by the Poultry Science Association and American Association of Avian Pathologists.

 Highlights of their advice are presented in six tips they gathered while working with poultry farms.